Reel-Energy/elixir-fullstack-project/README.md

 To start your Phoenix server:

 1. Make sure you have Elixir installed (see https://elixir-lang.org/install.html).
-If you use asdf, the Erlang and Elixir versions are already defined in `.tool-versions`.
+If you use asdf, the Erlang and Elixir versions are already defined in `.tool-versions`
 2. Run `mix setup` to install and setup dependencies
 3. Start Phoenix endpoint with `mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

-If you want to add tests, you can run your tests with:
+If you want to add tests, you can add them to the */test* folder and run your tests with:
 - `$ mix test`

 ## Submitting Your Work